-UPDATES: 2011: Ted Manvell, a neighbor to the Zabriskie Tenant House property and the advocate who initiated efforts to save the house, has filed suit against the Paramus Planning Board, Quattro IV, LLC, and the owner of 273 Dunkerhook Road, to void the planning board's April demolition approval. ... » Learn More about Zabriskie Tenant House
+UPDATES: July 2012: The Zabriskie Tenant House was demolished.
+A Patch article describes the day here.
+2011: Ted Manvell, a neighbor to the Zabriskie Tenant House property and the advocate who initiated efforts to save the house, has filed suit against the Paramus Planning Board, Quattro IV, ... » Learn More about Zabriskie Tenant House

 2011 Ten Most Endangered Historic Places in NJ

 The 10 Most Endangered Historic Places program spotlights irreplaceable historic, architectural, cultural and archeological resources in New Jersey that are in imminent danger of being lost.
 The act of listing these resources acknowledges their importance to the heritage of New Jersey and draws attention to the predicaments that endanger their survival and the survival of historic resources statewide.
 The list, generated from nominations by the public, aims to attract new perspectives and ideas to sites in desperate need of creative solutions.